kalibera/cran-checks/rcnst/README.txt

 even when it is expected to harm performance.
 Then, package tests are run with R_CHECK_CONSTANTS=5, which is the most strict but also slowest level of checking of the constant corruption.
-These tests can be easily re-run by developers as they use an unmodified version of R.
+These tests can be easily re-run by developers as they use an unmodified version of R (unfortunately there is a bug in R 3.6.0 and 3.6.1, which prevents checking with R_CHECK_CONSTANTS=5;
+the CRAN check service uses R-devel).

 Only packages that failed due to constants corruption are shown here.
 Packages that failed for other reasons were excluded (a package may fail